-There are over 200 "secret" routes in Connecticut: highways with numbers above 400.
+There are more than 200 "secret" routes in Connecticut: highways with numbers above 400.
 "Secret" is just an unofficial term for unsignposted state roads and state service roads.
 Many of these are small auxiliary roads, or even long exit ramps.

 The general public should never hear about secret routes, but they sometimes show up on maps, and a few road signs have even gone up.